Enrique García-Berro: Life and career

 García-Berro earned his master's degree in physics from the University of Barcelona in 1982 with highest honors.
 He went on at Barcelona to pursue his Ph.D. with Jordi Isern.
 He earned his Ph.D. in theoretical astrophysics in 1987 cum laude.

 In 1987, García-Berro was appointed associate professor in Applied Physics at the Polytechnic University of Catalonia (UPC).
 In 2003, he was promoted to full Professor.
 From 2006 to 2013, he was the Vice-Rector at the UPC.
 García-Berro proved to be a capable administrator, and was appointed to be the director of the Serra Húnter program, designed to attract world-class faculty to Catalonian universities.
 García-Berro also served as the assistant director of the Institut d'Estudis Espacials de Catalunya (IEEC) from 2002 to 2005.

-García-Berro was married to Isabel, a biologist at the University of Barcelona, and the couple had three children: Aurora, Isabel and Ignacio.
+García-Berro was married to Isabel, a biologist at the University of Barcelona, and the couple had three children: Aurora, Inés and Ignacio.
 García-Berro was an avid athlete and fan of outdoors sports, and was a keen mountain hiker and cyclist.